-Detection using static analysis.
 The first approaches for detecting Android malware have been inspired by concepts from static program analysis.
-Several methods have been proposed that statically inspect applications and disassemble their code [e.g., 10, 11, 13, 18].
-For example, the method Kirin [11] checks the permission of applications for indications of malicious activity.
-Similarly, Stowaway [13] analyzes API calls to detect overprivileged applications and RiskRanker [18] statically identifies applications with different security risks.
-Common open-source tools for static analysis are Smali [15] and Androguard [8], which enable dissecting the content of applications with little effort.
+Several methods have been proposed that statically inspect applications and disassemble their code [e.g., 12, 13, 15, 21].
+For example, the method Kirin [13] checks the permission of applications for indications of malicious activity.
+Similarly, Stowaway [15] analyzes API calls to detect overprivileged applications and RiskRanker [21] statically identifies applications with different security risks.
+Common open-source tools for static analysis are Smali [17] and Androguard [10], which enable dissecting the content of applications with little effort.

-Our method DREBIN builds on similar concepts for static analysis.
+Our method DREBIN is related to these approaches and employs similar features for identifying malicious applications, such as permissions, network addresses and API calls.
 However, it differs in two central aspects from previous work: First, we abstain from crafting detection patterns manually and instead apply machine learning to analyze information extracted from static analysis.
 Second, the analysis of DREBIN is optimized for effectivity and efficiency, which enables us to inspect application directly on the smartphone.